Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History

 ## Version 1.0
+### Version 1.0.6.1
+- Broke, then - partially - fixed, audio manager
+    - Only Main Menu music and Dash sound effects will play

 ### Version 1.0.6
 - Added new sound effect sounds (most not implemented)
 - Bug where you can hear implemented sounds